How Congo faced down some of the world's biggest mining firms

 Congo’s effort could serve as a model for other countries looking to boost mining sector revenue, particularly those that can leverage demand for prized metals like cobalt.

-Meeting participants Glencore, Randgold, Zijin, China Molybdenum and Ivanhoe declined to comment for this story.
+Meeting participants Glencore, Randgold, Zijin (601899.SS), China Molybdenum (603993.SS) and Ivanhoe declined to comment for this story.
 The other participant, MMG, did not immediately respond to a request for comment.

 Early last month, Randgold publicly threatened to challenge the new code through international arbitration if Kabila did not return it to the mines ministry for further consultation with industry.